 What could be worse than owing tens of thousands of dollars in college student loans?
-How about owing tens of thousands in loans, with no degree to show for your time and money?
+College dropout debt.
+That means owing tens of thousands in loans, with no degree to show for your time and money?

 Pulitzer Prize-winner David Leonhardt, Sahil Chinoy, and the Urban Institute researched college graduation rates.
 In May 2019, they published an interactive infographic of their distressing findings.
 Colleges with the highest dropout rates include the University of Nebraska-Omaha, University of Nevada- Las Vegas, and multiple schools in Texas, Oklahoma, Arkansas, Louisiana, and Indiana.

 Among students at four-year colleges, two of every five do NOT complete their college degree.

 According to the National Center for Education Statistics, the six-year graduation rate is only 60% for all students seeking bachelor’s degrees.
 This six-year graduation figure increases slightly at private schools and rises to 88% at highly selective schools.
 When accounting for part-time and transfer students, using the same data, Washington D.C. think tank Third Way believes the six-year completion rate is even worse, dropping to 45%.Students who take out loans but don’t graduate are three times more likely to default, earn less lifetime income, and are more likely to be unemployed– than borrowers who do graduate—according to a 2016 federal report.

 Research graduation rates